 I have lived in the UK for twenty years, in my adopted home of Belfast, Northern Ireland.
 Belfast is fantastic, and I think it is one of the coolest cities in the world.
 I spent my early adult life studying, and have three degrees and a successful career as a Clinical Psychologist specialising in health.
 I worked in the UK National Health Service for over 15 years, and have also undertaken private consulting.
 I was an Assistant Course Director of a doctoral training program in Clinical Psychology at Queen’s University Belfast for about six years, until I had to leave following a serious illness.

 I have a passion for phenomenological research, and I research people’s experiences – what it is like for them from their own subjective experience.
 I am an expert in Interpretative Phenomenological Analysis (IPA), and love inspiring others to use this approach in their academic work.

 Since I was able to secure a publishing contract in 2011, I have been researching the experience of the total solar eclipse.
-Since then, my psychology and eclipse chasing careers have merged together wonderfully so now I am fully engaged in eclipse-related activities until the next total solar eclipse.
+Now, my psychology and eclipse chasing careers have merged together wonderfully so now I am fully engaged in eclipse-related activities until after the next total solar eclipse.
 We can learn so much about us as human beings by exploring intense positive, emotional experiences – just like total eclipses.
 I firmly believe that if every person could experience a total solar eclipse, the world would be a better place.